-Portfolio Summary | February 28, 2023 | Institutional Class HLCTX and/or Expense Reimbursement
+Portfolio Summary | February 28, 2024 | Institutional Class HLCTX

 The International Carbon Transition Equity Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of companies based outside the United States.

 This table describes the fees and expenses that you may pay if you buy, hold and sell the Portfolio's Institutional Class of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.